Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 That means your traffic is coming primed to buy which will drive up your conversion rate.

-Getting Rich Snippets is a pretty simple process but it does require learning new things and a lot of patience.
-Google is known to take its time adding them so it’s a “hurry up and wait” situation.
+Getting Rich Results is a pretty simple process but it does require a lot of patience.
+Google is known to take its time adding any sort of search enhancement so it’s a “hurry up and wait” situation.

-- Google will analyze the data and if they like what they see, add Rich Snippets to your store.
+• Google will analyze the data and if they like what they see, they'll award Rich Results to your page.

 Primer on Structured Data